Riddle you this: Given a table of records with different

 }

-Remember, the constructor of a Joda-Time date-time class accepts a NULL value, which returns an object with the current date-time of a timezone that specified from a machine.
-As your request may have come from different parts of the world, the use of a NULL value constructor may lead to some unwanted results.
+accepts a NULL value, which returns an object with the current date-time of a timezone that specified from a machine.
+As your request may have come

 For more details, you may go to Joda-Time website.